somefunAgba/autosgm/README.md

 - The ratio-function of a **correlation estimator** and a **moment estimator** is an optimal iteration-dependent learning rate oracle.
 - Smoothing the gradient via the **first-order lowpass filter** is approximately smoothing the loss function, so its primary function is regularization not acceleration.
 - In general, under a first-order filtering of the gradient, and choice of an iteration-dependent learning rate, the <a href="https://somefunagba.github.io/learning_dynamics" target="_blank">**stochastic gradient learning dynamics**</a> is that of a **first-order linear time (iteration) varying (LTV) filter** at the parameter-change level.
-- Characterize the **stability** of the stochastic gradient learning dynamics.
+- Characterize **stability** properties of the stochastic gradient learning dynamics.
 - Generalize the interpretation of **decoupled** weight-decay as **L2 regularization** at the parameter-change level.

 <!-- Automatic (Stochastic) Gradient Method (SGM) is a <b>framework</b> for stochastic gradient learning that unifies the three popular momentum-based algorithms: (Polyak's Heavy Ball (<b>PHB</b>), Nesterov's Accelerated Gradient (<b>NAG</b>), Adaptive Moment Estimation (<b>Adam</b>)) used in deep learning. -->